 Access to the Library is restricted to the doors at the main entrance of the Library on Level 2 of Beatty Hall.
 If you require elevator access to the Mezzanine level, please visit the main entrance when you arrive, or contact firstname.lastname@example.org to plan in advance.

-The print book stacks will be closed to general browsing in the fall.
+The print book stacks will be closed to general browsing in the spring.
 As always, much of the Library’s collection is available online; however, if you find that there are physical items - such as print books, DVDs, or print journals - that you need to use, we have devised a plan to get you access to those items.

 In some cases, you may only need an article from a print journal or a chapter from a book, rather than the entire book.
 In such cases, you can also use the Request for Contact-Free Access to Library Materials form to submit the request.
 We will scan and email you a PDF of the article/chapter you requested.